Take an In-Depth Dive Into Specialized Study with Hands-On Experiences

 Course Fee: $795

-The course fee includes visits/outings to museums and galleries, artist talks, studio visits (at least four) and art supplies.
+The course fee includes visits/outings to museums and galleries, artist talks and studio visits, art supplies and a welcome and farewell meal.

 Offers opportunity to study the practice of art in international settings and experiences.
 Course goals are to; prepare students for professional residencies, expand students understanding of their place in the world, be immersed in another culture to better reflect on their own, see and create art in another context, work with practicing artists and better understand their future interests and potential profession.